Python automation case study

 IRC health

-A periodic health routine checks whether the Twitch IRC websocket is still connected.
-Recovery refreshes tokens, forces reconnects, and can hard reset the TwitchIO connection after repeated failure.
+Checks IRC health, refreshes tokens, reconnects, and can hard reset TwitchIO after repeated failure.

 OBS health